 You can also try this Headache Blend:

 Add this blend to carrier oil.
 Rub it onto your neck, temples, and on the bottoms of your feet.
 It is extremely important to catch that headache as you feel it coming on before the symptoms become too severe.

 4.)
 Rosemary Oil

 Rosemary Oil is a stress reliever, anti-inflammatory, analgesic, and has a calming effect.
 It improves personal orientation and alertness.
 It is also good for hair growth.
 A study showed that after inhaling Rosemary for 5 minutes, there was a significant reduction in cortisol levels in the saliva.
 Cortisol is the stress hormone released in our bodies when we are feeling really stressed.
 Most tension headaches are caused by the contraction of the muscles in the back of your neck.
-Rosemary is used to treat headaches and poor circulation because it is stimulating, anti-inflammatory, and analgesic, which means it is pain-relieving.
+Rosemary is used to treating headaches and poor circulation because it is stimulating, anti-inflammatory, and analgesic, which means it is pain-relieving.

 Question: Can Baby Oil be used as Carrier Oil?

 Answer: Yes, it can be used as a carrier oil.
 However, baby oil is often scented.
 Also, it contains petroleum which might not be very good for your skin.
 I would recommend olive oil or coconut oil instead.

 Question: Can you put a drop of peppermint under your tongue for migraine relief?